FalkAlexander/PasswordSafe/README.md

 * Gtk 3.22

 ### Building / Compiling
 We are using Meson as our build system.
-There are some easy steps to follow in order to build KeepassGtk with Meson:
+There are some easy steps to follow in order to build GNOME Password Safe with Meson:

 ```
 git clone git@gitlab.gnome.org:fseidl/KeepassGtk.git